-PROBLEM POSSIBLE CAUSE BURNERS DO NOT LIGHT Burners assembled incorrectly after cleaning.
-Make sure the burner assembly is put together correctly and that the outer caps/burner ports are aligned. • Ports blocked in the outer cap near the ignitor.
-Clean and reassemble.
-See "Burner assembly" in the Care and Cleaning section.
-Inspect the manual cut-off valve to insure that it is not closed.
-Make sure the electrical plug is plugged into a live power outlet.
-Check for a power outage.
-BURNER FLAMES VERY LARGE OR YELLOW Improper air/gas ratio in burners.
-Call for service.
-TICKING SOUND OF SPARK IGNITOR AFTER BURNER LIGHTS SPARK IGNITOR and relight.
+Questions?
+PROBLEM POSSIBLE CAUSE Use this problem BURNERS DO NOT LIGHT • Burners assembled incorrectly after cleaning.
+Make sure the burner assembly is put together correctly and that the port ring is aligned. solver! \cdot Clean the ignitor orifice. ·Inspect the manual cut-off valve to insure that it is not closed. • Make sure the electrical plug is plugged into a live power outlet. ·Check for a power outage.
+BURNER FLAMES VERY LARGE OR YELLOW •Improper LP gas connection.
+See the Installation Instructions.
+TICKING SOUND OF SPARK IGNITOR AFTER BURNER LIGHTS • The spark ignitor is not deactivated.
+Turn the burner OFF and relight.
 Some ticking is normal.
-If ticking is excessive, call for service.
-STRONG ODOR Improper air/gas ratio in burners.
-Call for service.
+If ticking is excessive call for service.
+STRONG ODOR ·Improper air/gas ratio in burners.
+Adjust the air shutters.
+If you need more helpc all. toll free: